psychometric DIVERSITY Report

 Potential Energy

-Potential Energy is a comprehensive measure that captures an individual’s intrinsic level of self-motivation.
+Potential Energy is a comprehensive measure that captures team members’ intrinsic levels of self-motivation in aggregate.
 It describes the total energy available that can be converted into Engagement Energy (the energy of action).

 This Potential Energy (or capacity for intrinsic motivation, as proposed in Self-Determination Theory) is driven by an internal sense of interest or enjoyment rather than relying on external pressures or rewards.